risen228/nextjs-effector/README.md

 })
 ```

-Also, you can use `enhanceNextEvent` to run specific events only once in the application lifecycle.
+Also, you can use `enhancePageEvent` to run specific events only once in the application lifecycle.